python/cpython/Doc/whatsnew/index.rst

    2.1.rst
    2.0.rst

-The "Changelog" is an HTML version of the `file built
-<https://pypi.org/project/blurb>`_ from the contents of the
+The "Changelog" is an HTML version of the :pypi:`file built<blurb>` from the contents of the
 :source:`Misc/NEWS.d` directory tree, which contains *all* nontrivial changes to Python for the current version.